Louis-Aime/Milesian-calendar/README.md

 Getters of coordinates of a mean moon, and of an estimate of the "Delta Time" used by astronomers.
 Enables to anticipate possible eclipses in a similar way to the [Antikythera mechanism](https://en.wikipedia.org/wiki/Antikythera_mechanism)

-## Milesian Locale: compute Milesian date string following CLDR project model
+## Milesian Locale: compute Milesian date string and other languages and calendar date string following CLDR project model
+Requires
-Requires Basic_Common files.
+* Basic_Common files.

 Generate Milesian Date strings in different languages, as specified in the Common Locale Data Repository (CDLR) project.

 ## Year-signature
 Requires: